-16. Waste management
+17. Waste management

 The Company produces cardboard, wood, plastics, metals, WEEE and very low levels of hazardous waste.
-The Maintenance Manager is responsible for waste management.
+The Operations Director has overall responsibility for waste management.

-The Maintenance Manager keeps records of all waste that leaves the site to enable the Company to measure its environmental performance and demonstrate legal compliance.
+The Environmental Manager keeps records of all waste that leaves the site to enable the Company to measure its environmental performance and demonstrate legal compliance.
 The Company act as the collecting point for all waste produced by the group companies and is registered with the Environmental Agency as a broker/dealer.
 No waste from outside the group is handled.